-The costs in this guide are accurate as of 2022
+The prices in this guide are accurate as of 2023*

 Loft conversions are a great way of maximising the available space in your home.
 This means that if you can’t or don’t want to move home at the moment, but need the extra space, you can still upgrade your home with a loft conversion.

 Loft conversions also increase the value of your home (sometimes by up to 20%), and often don’t require planning permission applications, because they tend to be covered by Permitted Development Rights (PDRs).
 You can check planning permission regulations for loft conversions here.

 How much you end up spending on your new loft will depend on the type of conversion you’re interested in getting.
 The most common loft conversions, and their average costs are:

 |Type of loft conversion||Cost range|

 |Dormer||£55,500 to £118,400|

 |Mansard||£70,000 to £150,000|

 Bungalow loft conversions can be built using any of the above styles.

 Loft conversions can be used for all sorts of things, from an additional bedroom to a home office, or even a gym.
 What you do with your extra space is entirely up to you, giving you a huge amount of creative licence.